protojour/migrado/README.md

 Installation
 ------------

-Migrado requires Python 3.6 or higher.
+Migrado requires Python 3.6 or higher, and the ArangoDB `arangosh` client.

 ```bash
 $ pip install --user migrado
 ```

+It is also available as a Docker image, see [Docker usage](#docker-usage).

 Usage
 -----